b. 1972, London, England

 Daniel Silver is a London-based artist best known for his figurative sculptures.
 His practice is deeply influenced by the art of ancient Greece, Modernist sculpture, and Freudian psychoanalytic theory.
 Silver’s works use concrete, bronze, marble, stone, wood and clay, and often appear as monuments or totems, as if belonging to an archeological excavation.
 Like a contemporary Pygmalion, his figures seem to speak of the intimacy of touch and the memories inherited through material.
 Silver’s sculptures explore and manipulate the human figure, sometimes with brutality, at other times with the utmost sensitivity.
 An analyst, an archeologist and an artist, he moves constantly between styles, examining the physical and emotional impact of the body and its representation.

-Roostein mannequins, onyx, steel, plaster, scrim.
+Adel Rootstein mannequins, marble, onyx, metal, plaster, scrim.
 Dimensions variable